 - Check coupon blogs and match-ups.
 There are thousands of blogs dedicated to coupons and grocery deals.
-A good websites for coupons on healthy products is Healthy Life Deals, and I also like store-specific blogs like Totally Target and Iheartcvs.
+I like to check store-specific blogs like Totally Target and Iheartcvs before going shopping.
 On these sites, you’ll find listings of what’s on sale at various stores and what coupons are available to use with these sale items.
 If I have time before I go shopping, I consult a coupon match-up on one of these blogs to see if there are coupons available for some of the things on my shopping list.
 I can often print out or cut out a few extra coupons that I wasn’t aware of and save more money on my shopping trip.

 - Organize your coupons.
 One way to organize your coupons is to keep them in baseball card holders in a three-ring binder.
 You can quickly flip through the binder to see what you have.
 You can organize the coupons according to category and go through the binder periodically to purge the expired coupons.

 - Familiarize yourself with your stores’ coupon policies.
 Coupon policies vary quite a bit from store to store, so take the time to find out how coupons can be used at the stores where you shop.
-Some grocery stores, including Stop & Shop and Shaw’s, will double coupons up to 99 cents, and this can make for some great deals.
+Some grocery stores will double coupons up to 99 cents, and this can make for some great deals.
 Many stores will allow you to “stack” a store coupon on top of a manufacturer’s coupon for the same item, which can double the savings.
 Local chains like CVS, Walgreens, and Rite Aid are all great places to get free and cheap grocery and household items, but their coupon policies all differ.